riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 });
 {% endhighlight %}

-We're now defining our current page function in the route controller and returning it in the `data` section of the controller so that it is accessible in the helpers.
+We're now defining our current page function in the route controller and returning it in the `data` section of the controller so that it is accessible in the helper functions.
 We're also handling our wait indicator a little differently by returning a ready flag.

 We can now update `list-customers.js`.